Current Customer Savings

 Vacuuming helps reduce bed bug infestations but does not eliminate bed bugs hidden inside of materials.

 Freezing equipment is used to kill pests with cold temperatures.
-An example of this would be Cryonite, which uses the cooling properties of CO2 to spray a snow at a temperature of -78.5°C. Though bed bugs can tolerate a broad range of temperatures, -14 to 44 °C, they cannot survive body freezing or extreme heat.
+An example of this would be Cryonite, which uses the cooling properties of CO2 to spray snow at a temperature of -78.5°C. Though bed bugs can tolerate a broad range of temperatures, -14 to 44 °C, they cannot survive body freezing or extreme heat.
 As with approaches such as vacuuming and steaming, freezing sprays may not reach bed bugs that are hidden inside walls, furniture, or appliances.

 Steam treatment can effectively kill all stages of bed bugs.
-Unfortunately, bed bugs hide in a diversity of places, making steam treatment very tedious, labor intensive, and time consuming.
-There is also the risk of the steam not penetrating materials enough to kill hidden bed bugs.
-The steam may also damage materials such as varnished wood, or cause mold from the moisture left behind.
+Unfortunately, bed bugs hide in a diversity of places, making steam treatment very tedious, labor-intensive, and time-consuming.
+There is also the risk of the steam, not penetrating materials enough to kill hidden bed bugs.
+The steam may also damage materials such as varnished wood or cause mold from the moisture left behind.
 Steam treatment processes must be very thorough and must be repeated.
 The primary areas to be treated are the mattress, box spring, bed frame, bed covers, and pillows, as well as the carpets, curtains, and other items in the infested room.

-This method of bed bug control involves raising room temperatures to or above the killing temperature for bed bugs, which is around 45 °C. Heat treatments are generally carried out by professionals and may be performed for a single dwelling or even to heat fumigate an entire building.
+This method of bed bug control involves raising room temperatures to or above the killing temperature for bed bugs, which is around 45 °C. Heat treatments are generally carried out by professionals and may be performed for a single dwelling or even to heat-fumigate an entire building.
 A drawback for heat treatment is the amount of time required to bring core temperatures high enough to effectively kill bed bugs that may have taken refuge within materials.
 This contributes to professional heat treatments being generally expensive procedures.
-Following a heat-treatment, a room may be easily re-infested as bed bugs are able to retreat into cracks and crevasses in walls, ceilings, and floors where they may escape treatment.
+Following a heat treatment, a room may be easily re-infested as bed bugs are able to retreat into cracks and crevasses in walls, ceilings, and floors where they may escape treatment.

 Contact Four Seasons Exterminating, we offer a free bedbug inspections!